 Warehouse Chic HDB Interior Design – Elegant or Eccentric?

-In the past decade, there has been one rising interior design trend.
+In the past decade, there has been one rising design trend.
 Thirty years ago, no one would think of making their home look like a warehouse.

 Today, warehouse chic is dominating and won’t lose steam soon.
-Of course, no one has a clear idea when it all started.
+Of course, no one has a clear idea of when it all started.
 However, warehouse chic is now a thing in HDB interior design and pop culture alike.

 The plethora of exposed metallic elements, wood, and vintage furniture has deep roots.
 Perhaps, everything may have started in the early 20th century.

 The designer of a large table and floor lamps didn’t expect his creations to outgrow him.
 Since their purpose was to fit in factories, they retained the simplistic and rough look.
 Surprisingly, you’ll find the very same lights to be still in production.
-This time, as a design feature for HDB interior design makeovers.
+This time, as a design feature for HDB design makeovers.